-The focus of our work is to investigate the molecular basis of mammalian behaviour and, in doing so, to improve our understanding of central nervous system function in human physiological and diseased states.
-Use of the chemical mutagen, ENU, along with hierarchical screening protocols has indicated that phenotype-based approaches in the mouse are useful in gaining an insight into molecular pathways associated with complex mammalian behaviours.
-We use automated in-cage systems to monitor these complex behaviours.
+The focus of our work is to investigate the genetic basis of mammalian behaviour and, in doing so, improve our understanding of how the central nervous system functions in physiological and diseased conditions.

 We study genes underlying behaviours that are signature psychiatric diseases such as schizophrenia, depression, bipolar disorder and autism spectrum disorders.
 In order to do this, we study mice with abnormal behavioural characteristics to identify and investigate the genes and molecular processes responsible.

 Circadian rhythms and sleep

 One of our main areas of interest is in biological rhythms and sleep, as disordered activity and sleep patterns have been linked to psychiatric disease.
 For example, schizophrenic patients who wear a watch-like device that tracks their activity have been found to be active at odd hours and sleep for irregular time periods.
 We are particularly interested in genes that regulate the circadian rhythms (internal body clock) which control our sleep patterns.
 We have identified a number of strongly inherited genes that influence the timing of sleep and we are examining these further to determine how they operate at a molecular level.